 Participants need to have sufficient cognitive abilities to both participate in the study interventions and to provide informed consent to the study.
-Cognitive function will be measured using the Modified Mini Mental Status Exam (3MSE).
+Cognitive function will be measured using the Mini Mental Status Exam.
+Participants scoring below a 21 on this 30 point test will not be eligible for the study.